Visualize in 3D

 - Some modern low power processors, such as Intel’s Atom, have lower performance in highly demanding apps like FlexSim than mainstream desktop and notebook processors.
 Consequently, large simulations will take longer to complete on these low power CPUs.

-- FlexSim uses functionality provided by Microsoft’s .NET framework version 2.0 or higher.
+- FlexSim uses functionality provided by Microsoft’s .NET framework.
 The .NET framework is already installed on most computers.
 It can be freely obtained from Microsoft Windows Update, or as a standalone download directly from Microsoft.

 - Microsoft’s Visual C++ can be used in conjunction with FlexSim to build compiled models or enhance system level functionality (OS, network, etc.).
 These features are optional, however.
 FlexSim does not require a compiler to build or run simulation models.
 Microsoft’s Visual C++ Express Edition is a free download from Microsoft Corporation.